-How to Minimise the Risk of Taking a Prohibited Payment
+Minimise the Risk of Taking Payments Prohibited by the Fees ban

-The new legislation is quite in depth, with so many new rules around each type of payment it’s natural to be worried about making a mistake.
-To ensure you are always protected, you should consider building an audit trail of all communications with your tenants.
+The rules that have come into play under the fees ban are quite in depth.
+With so many new rules around each type of payment it’s natural to be worried about making a mistake.
+To make sure you are always protected, you should consider building an audit trail of all communications with your tenants.
 You should keep evidence of any payments you’ve asked a tenant to make including:

 - Tenancy or any other signed agreements

 - All relevant paperwork pertaining to the tenancy

 - Receipts and invoices

 - Bank Statements

 - Any notes you made during a meeting with the tenant